saeedmasoudie/weather-widget/README.md

 6. [Contact](#contact)

 ## Introduction
-- **What**: This is a simple widget for you project without signup and any problems.
+- **What is this**: This is a simple widget for you project without signup and any problems.
-- **limits**: 600 API calls per minute | 5,000 API calls per hour | 10,000 API calls per day
+- **is there any limits**: 600 API calls per minute | 5,000 API calls per hour | 10,000 API calls per day

 ## Features
 - Simple , Light.